-Brief Resolved Unexplained Events/BRUEs (formerly Apparent Life-Threatening Events or ALTEs) are challenging for both parents and emergency providers.
+Apparent life threatening events (ALTE)/ Brief Resolved Unexplained Events are challenging for both parents and emergency rooms.
 Infants with these events are defined as having an episode that is frightening to the observer and characterized by some combination of apnea, color change, change in muscle tone, and choking or gagging that requires vigorous stimulation.
-Typically, the patient has returned to baseline upon EMS arrival.
-The EMS care for a suspected pediatric BRUE patient will be based upon presentation and the signs/ symptoms that are discovered during assessment.
+Typically the patient has returned to baseline upon EMS arrival.

+The EMS care for a suspected pediatric ALTE patient will be based upon presentation and the signs/ symptoms that are discovered during assessment.
+Follow the most appropriate care protocol based upon this assessment.

+Over 50% of these patients are admitted to the hospital after evaluation in the Emergency Department.
 These patients should be evaluated at the closest appropriate facility.
 The EMS provider must not dismiss the caregivers' story and should reiterate the danger of not getting this patient evaluated by a physician.